Xunlong Orange Pi Plus 2E

 The Plus 2E is somehow a hybrid between Orange Pi PC and Orange Pi Plus 2.
 It shares the USB setup with the PC (not using an internal USB hub and no USB-to-SATA bridge) and exposes all 3 USB hosts ports as well as the USB OTG directly on USB receptacles without the need to share bandwidth.
 And with the Plus 2 it shares type/amount of DRAM and onboard eMMC storage, Gigabit Ethernet and the board size.
 Like all larger Orange Pi boards the SY8106A voltage regulator is used allowing fine grained control of the VDD_CPUX core voltage.

-Regarding software compatiblity all that's needed are slight modifications to fex file or device tree (using USB stuff from PC and Ethernet from Plus/Plus 2) and then every available H3 OS image can be used.
-The eMMC is already populated with Android.
+Regarding software compatiblity all that's needed are slight modifications to the fex file (using USB stuff from PC and Ethernet from Plus/Plus 2) when using legacy kernels.
+Mainline kernel and U-Boot directly support this board.
+The board comes with the eMMC already populated with Android.

 Like on Orange Pi PC Plus and Orange Pi Lite the formerly used 8189ETV WiFi module has been replaced with an onboard 8189FTV solution.
 The available driver has to be build differently, needs some fixes and shows currently the behaviour that it chooses a different MAC address on every reboot.